Joint Spatio-Textual Reasoning for Answering Tourism Questions: Appendix

 \subsection{Location Tagger}

 In order to get mentions of locations in questions, we manually label a set of $425$ questions from the training set for location mentions.
 We then use a BERT-BiLSTM CRF \cite{MSEQ} based tagger trained on this set to label locations.
+Table \ref{tab:location-tagger-results} describes the performance of the tagger on an unseen set of $75$ questions.